jupyter-book/mystmd/docs/index.md

 **Technical Goals**

-- `mystjs` is a Javascript parser and command line tool for working with MyST Markdown
+- `mystmd` is a Javascript parser and command line tool for working with MyST Markdown
 - Parse MyST into a standardized [AST](wiki:Abstract_Syntax_Tree), that follows [the MyST Spec](https://mystmd.org/spec)
 - Translate and render MyST into:
   - Modern [interactive websites](./quickstart-myst-websites.md), using React (like this website!)